Richard Atkinson (bishop)

 Richard William Bryant Atkinson, OBE (born 17 December 1958) is a British Anglican bishop.
-He was the Archdeacon of Leicester between 2002 and 2012, and is the current suffragan Bishop of Bedford in the Diocese of St Albans, serving the churches of the Bedford Archdeaconry.
+Since 2012, he has been the suffragan Bishop of Bedford in the Diocese of St Albans.
+He had been Archdeacon of Leicester from 2002 to 2012.

-He succeeded Richard Inwood who retired to the Diocese of Derby.

-Atkinson was consecrated by Rowan Williams, Archbishop of Canterbury, in St Paul's Cathedral on Ascension Day 2012.
-A Service of Welcome into the Diocese took place at St Paul's Church, Bedford on 19 May 2012 at which Atkinson also preached his first sermon as a bishop.
+Early life and education

 Atkinson was educated at St Paul's School, London, Magdalene College, Cambridge and Ripon College Cuddesdon.

+Ordained ministry

 He was ordained in 1985 and was a curate in Abingdon.
 After this he held incumbencies in Sheffield and Rotherham.
+In the 2012 Queen's Birthday Honours, he was appointed an Officer of the Order of the British Empire (OBE) "for services to unemployed people in Rotherham, South Yorkshire".
+He was the Archdeacon of Leicester between 2002 and 2012.

+In March 2012, Atkinson was announced as the next Bishop of Bedford, a suffragan bishop in the Diocese of St Albans in succession to Richard Inwood.
+He was consecrated by Rowan Williams, Archbishop of Canterbury, in St Paul's Cathedral on Ascension Day 2012.
+A Service of Welcome into the Diocese took place at St Paul's Church, Bedford on 19 May 2012 at which Atkinson also preached his first sermon as a bishop.

-Upon the announcement of his appointment in March 2012, Atkinson said: “I am looking forward enormously to getting to know the diversity and depth of the communities of Bedfordshire and Luton.
-I am passionate about the Church’s capacity to change all lives and communities for the better.
-I am enthusiastic to enable and equip the Church to reach out in love and service to our contemporary world, and committed to speaking up for the marginalised, poor and vulnerable.
-I pay tribute to the work being done all over the Diocese of St Albans, but especially in Bedfordshire and Luton.”
+Upon the announcement of his appointment as bishop, Atkinson said: "I am looking forward enormously to getting to know the diversity and depth of the communities of Bedfordshire and Luton.
+I am enthusiastic to enable and equip the Church to reach out in love and service to our contemporary world, and committed to speaking up for the marginalised, poor and vulnerable."

+Views

-The bishop participated in the Congress of Leaders of World and Traditional Religions in the capital of Kazakhstan in 2013.
-The forum is widely recognized by the international community for its efforts in promoting religious tolerance and peace.
+He participated in the Congress of Leaders of World and Traditional Religions in the capital of Kazakhstan in 2013.
+The forum is widely recognised by the international community for its efforts in promoting religious tolerance and peace.

+In 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

+Personal life

 Richard has three children; Charlotte, Naomi and William.
+He is married to Dame Professor Helen Atkinson.
+She was made CBE in the Queen’s New Year’s Honours 2014 and DBE in the Queen’s Birthday Honours 2021 for services to Engineering and Education.
+She is a Fellow of the Royal Academy of Engineering, the highest honour for an engineer in the UK.

+He is currently a Governor of Bedfordshire University, Chair of One YMCA and a Trustee of the Just Finance Foundation.
+He was Chair of the Eastern Region Ministry Course for a number of years.